 The beautiful thing about self-care is that if can be whatever YOU want it to be.
 Self-care looks different for everybody because all of us have different tastes and different ways of relaxing.

 If you want some ideas on how to incorporate more of these activities into your daily routine, I have a post on 60 different ways to practice self-care.

 If you enjoyed this post, please pin it to reach more people!

-What have you been doing to stay healthy while at home?
+What have you been doing to be healthy at home?
 Has self-isolating forced you to make drastic changes in your daily routine?